-Some Social Security Disability beneficiaries have to pay federal income taxes on their Social Security Disability benefits, while others do not.
-Generally speaking, if Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) is your only sources of income, you will not have to pay any federal income taxes on your Social Security Disability benefits.
+Some Social Security Disability beneficiaries have to file federal income taxes on their Social Security Disability benefits, while others do not.
+Generally speaking, if Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) is your only sources of income, you will not have to file any federal income taxes on your Social Security Disability benefits.

 State and local income taxes may apply to your disability benefits, and you will want to check with your state and local authorities or your income tax preparer or accountant to make sure that you are aware of any state or local income taxes you will need to pay.
 In most cases, if you are exempt from federal income tax on your Social Security disability benefits, you won’t have to pay any income tax, but you should confirm this with an accountant.

 It is especially important that you see an accountant or tax preparer when you start collecting SSDI if your income is high enough that you expect to pay taxes.
 You will want to make sure that you have enough deducted or set enough money aside to cover your income tax obligations.

 It is worth noting that Social Security Disability benefit payments are taxed differently than other income.
 Generally speaking, only half of your Social Security Disability benefit payments are counted as taxable income.
 Of course, the rest of your income is taxable under the normal rules, regulations, and laws which apply.

 To determine whether or not you will need to pay federal income taxes on your Social Security Disability Insurance payments, you will need to add up all of your income.
 This includes:

 - Half of your income from Social Security Disability payments.